St-Jude-MS-ABDS/workshop-NoSQL/0-mock-session/README.md

    - Discuss the limitations of SQL databases in handling the poll data
    - Explain how NoSQL databases can address these limitations
    - Use the poll as a case study to illustrate the advantages of NoSQL systems
-   - Ask audiences to think, why we start with sql, if nosql is so great?
+   - Invite audiences to think, why we start with sql, if nosql is so great?

+4. **History of databases and the evolution of NoSQL** (15 minutes)
+   - Discuss the history of databases, starting from pre-relational databases to the current NoSQL systems
+   - Use the timeline diagram to illustrate the evolution of databases
+   - Highlight key innovations that led to the development of NoSQL systems
+   - Introduce the types of NoSQL databases:
+     - Key-value stores (e.g., Redis)
+     - Column-family stores (e.g., Cassandra)
+     - Document stores (e.g., MongoDB)
+     - Graph databases (e.g., Neo4j)
+     - Others (e.g. Object databases, Vector databases)
+   - Discuss the types of NoSQL databases and their use cases in bioinformatics and data science
+     - 100,000 genomes project
+5. **Wrap-up and quiz** (5 minutes)
+   - Show decision tree and quadrant chart to summarize the types of NoSQL databases
+   - Conduct a quick quiz to reinforce learning objectives
+   - Provide resources for further reading and exploration of NoSQL databases

 [^poll]: We build a quick poll hosted on github codespace to collect responses, and use it as an example of a NoSQL application.
 The lecturers will open [github repo](https://github.com/St-Jude-MS-ABDS/workshop-NoSQL) and run the main branch codespace.
 Open the codespace with the vscode webeditor, and run `cd 0-mock-session/poll && ./run.sh` to start the poll.
 The url and QR code will be displayed in the terminal.
 Participants can scan the QR code or open the URL to access the poll.
 # Lecturer's Notes